georgealexiou/Group-Project-Discord-Bot/README.md

 !log task time -> adds task to the burndown (task = task name, time = units)

 !add -> adds new task to burndown chart

-## Github Commands

-will be added later today...